VPGE Fellowship Policies

 Reserve Confirmation from VPGE

-For all three reserve request methods listed above, VPGE will confirm approval via email to the fellow, faculty advisor (if applicable) and department student services administrator after reviewing the request.
+For all three reserve request methods listed above, VPGE will confirm approval via email to the fellow, faculty advisor (if applicable) and degree program student services administrator after reviewing the request.

-Please note: University policies apply to all fellows unless their school or department has a more restrictive policy.
-Fellows should contact the department’s student services administrator for more information.
-University policy, as outlined in the Graduate Academic Policies & Procedures handbook (GAP), allows that students supported by a full fellowship (i.e., SGF, CCSRE, Lieberman, DARE, SIGF and ARCS-during quarters of use) may be employed for an additional eight hours of hourly employment or may hold a supplemental teaching appointment (e.g., TA, CA) or research appointment (RA) from a minimum of four hours to a maximum of ten hours a week.
+Please note: university policies apply to all fellows unless their school or degree program has a more restrictive policy.
+Fellows should contact the degree program’s student services administrator for more information.
+University policy, as outlined in the Graduate Academic Policies & Procedures handbook (GAP), allows that students supported by a full fellowship (i.e., SGF, CCSRE, Zhang, Lieberman, DARE, SIGF and ARCS/RAISE-during quarters of use) may be employed for an additional eight hours of hourly employment or may hold a supplemental teaching appointment (e.g., TA, CA) or research appointment (RA) from a minimum of four hours to a maximum of ten hours a week.
 If a student has a combination of hourly work and a supplemental teaching or research appointment, the total commitment may not exceed eight hours per week.
-During Summer quarter ONLY, University policy allows fellows to add a supplemental teaching or research appointment of up to 50% to their fellowship or up to 16 hours of hourly work.
+During summer quarter ONLY, University policy allows fellows to add a supplemental teaching or research appointment of up to 50% to their fellowship or up to 16 hours of hourly work.

-Cardinal Care is a University sponsored health insurance option and the insurance premium is billed over three quarters (Autumn, Winter, Spring).
-As is provided for any graduate student who has a fellowship paying a non-tuition stipend at or above the minimum salary for a 25% assistantship, SGF, CCSRE, Lieberman, DARE, SIGF and ARCS fellows are eligible to receive the full University Cardinal Care Subsidy for each quarter that they are enrolled and are using their fellowship.
-The full University Cardinal Care Subsidy is equal to half of the cost of the insurance premium for that quarter.
+Cardinal Care is a university sponsored health insurance option and the insurance premium is billed over three quarters (autumn, winter, spring).
+As is provided for any graduate student who has a fellowship paying a non-tuition stipend at or above the minimum salary for a 25% assistantship (SGF, CCSRE, Zhang, Lieberman, DARE, SIGF, RAISE, and ARCS fellows are eligible), fellows receive the University Cardinal Care Subsidy which is equal to the full cost of the insurance premium for each quarter that they are enrolled and are using their fellowship.

 VPGE fellows are obligated to notify VPGE if they receive support from additional fellowships, so that their fellowship can be reconfigured if needed.

-For SGF and CCSRE fellows, additional fellowships generally extend the length of the VPGE fellowship up to a maximum of five years.
-On occasion and with departmental approval, small one-time honorary stipends may be retained in additional to the VPGE fellowship.
+For SGF, CCSRE and Zhang fellows, additional fellowships generally extend the length of the VPGE fellowship up to a maximum of five years.
+On occasion and with degree program approval, small one-time honorary stipends may be retained in additional to the VPGE fellowship.

 If a fellow is awarded a multi-year nationally competitive portable fellowship (e.g., NSF, Hertz Foundation, NDSEG), a three-year SGF fellowship may be converted to a five-year combination award.
 Please see an example configuration for a newly admitted student in receipt of a SGF and a NSF.